HERE ARE SOME OF THE BEST PLACES TO CAMP IN AND AROUND THE TOWN OF ESTES PARK, COLORADO. INCLUDING, SOME SITES THAT REQUIRE YOU TO HIKE IN.

 If you are looking to sleep in your car, or camp in a tent and not pay any campground fees, then this is a great option.
 You are about 20 minutes from Estes Park, 10 minutes from the Wild Basin Trailhead (which has awesome hikes), and only about 30 seconds from some stellar trails.

-*One thing to note about this area is that it does get busy during the weekend - so if you are looking to camp, get there early so you can snag a spot.
+INSIDER TIP: one thing to note about this area is that it does get pretty busy during the weekend - so if you are looking to camp, get there early so you can snag a spot.

 Once you get past the funny name (yes we know it is funny to say) you will actually be really amazed at how great this campsite it.
 Tucked back behind another campground - Peaceful Valley - this spot is easy to miss.
 But if you know, you know.